MarcAnt01/optmizedgpsconf/README.md

 This module provides an improved GPS functionality with a better and faster accuracy location reference.

 ## How it works?
-   The stock android **_gps.conf_** file found in *"/system/etc/gps.conf"* or *"/system/vendor/etc/gps.conf"* is replaced with a new one correctly edited for a better improvement and faster satellite signals fix/lock.
+   The stock Android **_gps.conf_** file found in `system/etc/gps.conf` or `system/vendor/etc/gps.conf` is replaced with a new one correctly edited for a better improvement and faster satellite signals fix/lock.
    This file is responsible for the correct GPS operation and functionality.
    The default file found in most ROMs is very wrong and has a lot of bad information and settings for the correct operation and functionality of the GPS and A-GPS.